EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

     void setPosition(Vec2d position);
 }
 ```
+The interface should extend `Serialiable` so that it can be converted into bytes for storage and transmission.

 Notice that we are making use of `Vec2d` to describe a physical property like position.
 In any event, the method of particular interest is `collide` which every class implementing `Collider` must create.
 This method is used to check collision between two `Collider` objects.